Theme - Armored Korps

 Do you like heavy metal?
 Because this is a way to run it.
 When you run an Armored Korps list, you run a relatively slow, yet highly survivable army.
 Many opponents will find a MoW heavy army difficult to deal with due to the combination of high ARM and multiple hit boxes.
 Traditional armor cracking techniques are less effective due to the sheer number of models on the board and most infantry killing methods pose little risk for Shock Trooper units in Shield Wall.

 An Armored Korps army has two major weaknesses: speed/mobility and versatility.

-- Versatility is a big issue in a slow army which has low threat range and very mediocre inherit long range capabilities.
-In other words, not only it's hard to take your opponent by surprise, simply mitigating basic threats like flanking or incorporeal enemies can be a challenge.
+The theme is straightforward, and it's hard to take your opponent by surprise.
+Also simply mitigating basic threats like flanking or incorporeal enemies can be a challenge.
 Fixing your limited versatility is hard but possible if you carefully select the jacks and solos you bring.
 The best way to increase versatility is to take jacks and solos are not (necessarily) beatsticks, but bring other forms of utility to your army.

 - Long Range jacks such as the Destroyer or Viktor - for protecting your flanks and the ability to reach your opponent's backfield.
 AoE helps to thin out cheap screening units that would otherwise roadblock the slow Man-o-Mars.

 - Knock down/throw/slam capabilities - for controlling the battlefield and maintaining the ability for a sneak assassination from time to time

 - Magic attacks - for ensuring that Incorporeal models don't completely ruin your plans, granted by the Greylord Adjunct and/or Aiyana